Yasemin Yalçın

 Yasemin Yalçın (born 1964, İstanbul) is a Turkish Actor and comedian.
 She was born as the daughter of a family from Malatya, Pütürge.
 She graduated from high school in 1982 and received education at the Istanbul Metropolitan Municipality Conservatory in the same year.
 She appeared on the album with the song "Taht Kurmuşsun Kalbime", which she performed on the "Makeup Room Songs" album released by Suzan Kardeş.
 After learning that her daughter has diabetes, she took a break from the theater for a while.

 She has won the Golden Butterfly Awards "Best Female Comedy Actress" award 4 times.

-She is the wife of actor and comedian İlyas İlbey.
+She is married to actor and comedian İlyas İlbey.